dart-lang/site-www/src/_guides/language/sound-dart.md

 a.chase(new [!Alligator!]()); // Not type safe or feline safe
 {% endprettify %}

-#### Don't use a dynamic list as a typed list
+### Don't use a dynamic list as a typed list

-Strong mode won't allow you to use a dynamic list as a typed list.
-You can use a dynamic list when you want to have a list with different kinds of things in it, but strong mode won't let you use that list as a typed list.
+A dynamic list is good when you want to have a list with different kinds of things in it.
+However, you can't use a dynamic list as a typed list.

 This rule also applies to instances of generic types.